-If you need an interpreter or would like this information leaflet in another format, such as Easy Read, large print, Braille, audio, electronically or another language, please speak to the department where you are being seen.
+If you need an interpreter or would like this information leaflet in another format, such as Easy Read, large print, braille, audio, electronically or another language, please speak to the department where you are being seen.
 You will find their contact details on your appointment letter.

-Author: Megan Hill November 2018 Review: November 2021 Oxford University Hospitals NHS Foundation Trust www.ouh.nhs.uk/information
+Author: Children's Neurorehabilitation Team May 2025 Review: May 2028 Oxford University Hospitals NHS Foundation Trust www.ouh.nhs.uk/information

-Oxford Children's Hospital Neurorehabilitation Service
+Oxford Children's Hospital

+Neurorehabilitation Service